Sienci-Labs/Resources/cnc-fun/the-basics/cnc-table-setup.md

 ### Threaded Insert Wasteboard

 A cheap and straight forward mounting concept, shown off on our forums by both Mike and Frank.
-By starting with a simple sheet of MDF and running a drilling and boring operation on that sheet using the LongMill, threaded inserts can be hammered into the sheet to form a mounting hole pattern for clamps and jigs which can be placed repeatably:
+By starting with a simple sheet of MDF and running a drilling and boring operation on that sheet using a CNC, threaded inserts can be hammered into the sheet to form a mounting hole pattern for clamps and jigs which can be placed repeatably:

 ![](/_images/_cnc-fun/_the-basics/_table/cnc_ba_table_2-thread-mike.jpg){.aligncenter .size-large}